Nog (Star Trek): Top episodes

 Marceau says of "Its Only a Paper Moon" that "Watching Nog deal with his conflicted feelings and trauma about the war and Starfleet was powerful and inspiring" and found the show's treatment of the character's loss "respectful".
 Clint Worthington, writing for SyFy, felt "Heart of Stone", in which Nog decides to join Starfleet, was the most important Nog episode; he also noted "The Siege of AR-558", in which Nog is confronted with the hardships of war.

+In 2024, Joshua M. Patton, writing for CBR, called Nog "Deep Space Nine's Greatest Character," citing his larger story arc.
+Patton notes Nog was the only junior character to join Starfleet and serves the "recurring theme in Star Trek...that former enemies become allies."
+Also an Army veteran who served in Iraq, Patton notes that Nog's story in "It's Only a Paper Moon" is a unique allegory about mental injury and trauma following war because instead of painting him as broken "Nog's journey highlights for any trauma survivor that they have a future."
+In the documentary What We Left Behind, Eisenberg became emotional when talking about hearing from veterans who felt seen by the episode.

 Reception

 In 2016, the character of Nog was ranked as the 51st most important character of Starfleet within the Star Trek science fiction universe by Wired Magazine.

 Richard A. Hall observed that not the least through the influence of his Starfleet neighbours, Nog becomes a more thoughtful and caring individual over the course of the show's run.

 Discovery co-creator and co-showrunner Alex Kurtzman saw in Nog "a character who exemplified the possibility of resilience after a period of darkness".
 Malissa Longo, widow of the portrayer Aron Eisenberg, commented: "Nog was a trailblazer in DS9.
 I have no doubt that he would have left a lasting impression on the Federation".

 In 2019, Clint Worthington writing for SyFy, said that Nog was "one of Star Trek's most aspirational characters" noting how the character progressed throughout the show.
-They point in the early seasons he "dragged Jake into one misadventure or another", a cackling sidekick for Jake, but then in "Heart of Stone" he has realization he does not like where is life is headed.
+They point in the early seasons he "dragged Jake into one misadventure or another", a cackling sidekick for Jake, but then in "Heart of Stone" he has realization he does not like where his life is headed.
 With the help of Commander Sisko, he sets his dreams on Starfleet hoping to rise above the limited opportunities available to him.

 CNN remembered Nog as the major role for actor Eisenberg in his career when he died in 2019.